1. About morphine

 - injection (usually given in hospital)

-Morphine suppositories are useful if you can't swallow tablets or liquids.
+Morphine suppositories are useful if you cannot swallow tablets or liquids.

 Sometimes you may take both a fast-acting morphine and a slow-release morphine to manage long term pain and sudden flares of pain that break through the long-acting medicine.